 This clause explains how the green metadata can be computed at the server for adaptive streaming scenarios and how such metadata can be used at the client.

-In the context of DASH delivery, a specific adaptation set within the MPD can define the available green metadata representations and their association to the available media representations, using the signalling mechanisms specified in ISO/IEC 23009‑1 and ISO/IEC 23009‑3 [1].
+In the context of DASH delivery, a specific adaptation set within the MPD can define the available green metadata representations and their association to the available media representations, using the signalling mechanisms specified in ISO/IEC 23009‑1:2022 and ISO/IEC 23009‑3 [1].

 Decoder Power Indication

-Metadata generation at the server side

-Given N video representations, the decoder-power indication metadata dec_ops_reduction_ratio_from_max(i) (DOR-Ratio-Max(i)) and dec_ops_reduction_ratio_from_prev(i) (DOR-Ratio-Prev(i)) are computed by the encoding system and provided by the server for i = 0 to N – 1, as shown in Figure 6-1.
-The display-power indication metadata is computed from one representation.

-Figure 6-1: Green metadata computation and insertion

-The DOR-Ratio-Max(i) associated with each video representation i of a Segment is computed as the power-saving ratio from the most demanding video representation produced for the Segment, as defined in subclause 8.4.1 of ISO/IEC 23001-11.

-The DOR-Ratio-Prev(i) associated with each video representation i of a Segment is computed as the power-saving ratio from the previous Segment of the same representation, as defined in subclause 8.4.1 of ISO/IEC 23001-11.

-To produce the normative green metadata DOR-Ratio-Max(i) and DOR-Ratio-Prev(i) for a given Segment, the encoding system needs to estimate the decoding complexity of each video representation, as a number of processing cycles.
-Each sample which contains the DOR-Ratio values is then stored in a specific metadata file “$id$/$Time$.mp4m” (one for each Segment) using the format specified in ISO/IEC 23001-10.

 Metadata signalling in the MPD manifest file

 In the DASH context, the metadata files created for one or multiple video representations are considered as metadata representations.
 The available metadata representations are signalled in a specific adaptation set within the MPD.
 The association of a metadata representation with a media representation is signalled in the MPD through the @associationId and @associationType attributes.
 A metadata Segment and its associated media Segment(s) are time aligned on Segment boundaries.